26 Feb From Australia to Africa: Simon Costa Awarded for Services to African Agriculture

 One of the country’s top agribusiness professionals has been awarded an Officer of the Order of Australia in recognition of his efforts to help improve the lives of people in some of the poorest countries in the world.

-Simon Costa, head of the Costa Group of Companies – the largest horticulture and supply chain company in the Southern Hemisphere – has spent the last eight years working with agricultural communities in Africa to improve the supply and storage of food in an effort to beat poverty and hunger.
+Simon Costa, previously the CEO of the largest horticulture and supply chain company in the Southern Hemisphere – has spent the last eight years working with agricultural communities in Africa to improve the supply and storage of food in an effort to beat poverty and hunger.

 In 2012, Costa travelled to Africa as a volunteer for the United National World Food Programme to provide practical solutions for widespread agricultural issues.